 Q. When will the MISS USA® pageant be televised?

-A. The MISS USA® Pageant is scheduled to be broadcast on Fox.
+A. The MISS USA® Pageant is scheduled to be broadcast on May 2018 on FOX.
 The Date is TBA.

 Q. Will the MISS TEEN USA Pageant be televised?

 A. The MISS TEEN USA Pageant is typically held in July or August each year and at the present time is NOT scheduled to be televised.
 The Pageant will be scheduled for UStream online webcast.

 A. NO....the state pageant is NOT televised.
 The pageant will be videotaped and contestants will be able to purchase a DVD.

 A. Contestants competing in state pageants preliminary to the MISS TEEN USA Pageant must be born during the years of 2000-2004.
 Contestants competing in state pageants preliminary to the MISS USA Pageant must be born during the years of 1991-2000.